 This one is for you husbands.

-First off, I want to say, on behalf of all of us wives/mamas, I know it’s hard being married to a woman with PPD.
-I know it is confusing and frustrating.
+First off, I want to say, on behalf of all of us wives/mamas, I know it’s hard being married to a woman with postpartum depression.
+It’s confusing and frustrating.
 I know you just want everything back to normal and your smiling, playful, happy wife back.
-I know it’s so hard to always be the shoulder to cry on, the strong one, the one who has to have it all together.
-I know all this because I’ve lived in that crying, weak, falling apart woman.
+It’s so hard to always be the shoulder to cry on, the strong one, the one who has to have it all together.
+I know all this because I’ve been the other half.
+I’ve lived in that crying, weak, falling apart woman.
 And I’ve lived with the man going through what you’re going through.

-#1 Realize it’s not your job to fix everything, and everything isn’t your fault
+#1 Realize it’s not your job to fix everything, and everything is not your fault

-PPD can cause a range of emotions – anger, extreme sadness, despair, nonstop crying, anxiety, frustration, annoyance, outbursts and more.
+Postpartum Depression can cause a range of emotions – anger, extreme sadness, despair, nonstop crying, anxiety, fear, frustration, annoyance, outbursts and more.
 I know, all horrible things.
-Definitely not attractive, sweet things displayed by the gentle, lovely woman you promised for better or for worse to.
-There might be marital issues you’re responsible for and need to address, but this postpartum depression is NOT your fault, so lets take blame out of the game right now.
+Definitely not attractive, sweet things coming from the gentle, lovely woman you promised for better or for worse to.
+There probably are some marital issues you’re responsible for and need to address, but this postpartum depression is NOT your fault.
+Lets take blame out of the game right now.

 #2 Know there are things you can do to help